jimzhe842/GoTeleportWorkerLibrary/DesignDoc.md

 Therefore, calling cancel should stop the process that was started by the `CommandContext` function.

-A job that has completed will have an `output` value and with a status of `finished`.
+A job that has completed will have the `output` field set to the job result and with a status of `finished`.

 The `Query` method also takes in a job id and will return the relevant job info back to the caller.